+1 (619) 853-3200

 What 275°F steam does differently

-Steam directed at 275°F into the aerator dissolves mineral deposits via thermal hydrolysis and simultaneously sterilizes the mesh via thermal shock.
+Steam directed at 275°F into the aerator dissolves mineral deposits via thermal hydrolysis and simultaneously deep-cleans the mesh via thermal shock.
 The latent heat of vaporization transfers maximum energy on contact — effective in the confined geometry of an aerator screen where spray-based methods cannot reach.
 Aerator cleaning should be part of any kitchen or bathroom steam service, not an afterthought.

 SD Note: